I had installed a package using Pip. However, when I tried to uninstall it, I got this error:

 foo_amd64.deb package was created for me and it was installed.

 - Package name: Note that the directory name from where you are running this becomes the default package name.
 If you do not want that, specify a package name:

 .deb file created by checkinstall to install on other computers or pass it to other people on the team:

 - Uninstalling is as easy as:

 A lot of Python packages are only available as source code.

 To install such a Python package, use its

 $ sudo python setup.py install

-To uninstall this module is a bit tricky.
-We need to find out what files it installed and then use that list to remove those files:
+One solution is to find out where the files were installed and then use that list to remove those files:

 $ sudo python setup.py install --record install-files.txt